2025

-You are invited to the 19th Annual Play Festival Reading Series, featuring the four finalists of the 2024 Premiere Play Festival at the Bauer Boucher Theatre Center.
+You are invited to the Play Festival Reading Series, featuring the four finalists of the 2025 Premiere Play Festival at the Bauer Boucher Theatre Center.

 Written by